-Risk Factors
+Risk factors

-Investment in our securities involves a high degree of risk and could result in a loss of your entire investment.
-See "Risk Factors" beginning on page 4 to read about factors you should consider before buying our shares of common stock.
+Investing in our securities involves a high degree of risk.
+See "Risk Factors" beginning on page 10, and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our securities.

-The number of shares of our common stock to be outstanding immediately after this offering is based on 11,309,412 shares of our common stock outstanding as of April 11, 2022 and excludes, as of such date, the following:
+The number of shares of our common stock to be outstanding immediately after this offering is based on 11,309,412 shares of our common stock outstanding as of November 30, 2022, and excludes, as of such date, the following:

-- 866,284 shares of common stock issuable upon the exercise of outstanding options granted under our 2021 Equity Incentive Plan (or the 2021 Plan) at a weighted average exercise price of \$4.35 per share; - 1,061,526 shares of our common stock that are available for future issuance under them 2021 Plan or shares that will become available under our 2021 Plan; and - 208,333 shares of common stock issuable upon the exercise of the warrants to purchase shares of our common stock issued to the underwriters in connection with our initial public offering, with an exercise price of \$7.50.
+- 881,112 shares of our common stock issuable upon exercise of outstanding stock options issued under our 2021 Equity Incentive Plan (the "2021 Plan") as of September 30, 2022, with a weighted average exercise price of \$4.21 per share; - 1,046,698 shares of our common stock that are available for future issuance under our 2021 Plan as of September 30, 2022; and - 4,999,998 shares of common stock issuable upon the exercise of outstanding warrants with a weighted average exercise price of \$6.06 per share